Friends of Axbridge Church - FOAC

 Save a little piece of history

 To date the Friends funds have helped to preserve the Fry monument in the Lady Chapel; and paid for new doors on the tower; restored the 17th century Prowse monument; installed magnificent glass doors at the South Porch.
-The latest project is to provide new lighting throughout the church, As you might imagine at considerable cost -
+The latest project was to provide new lighting throughout the church, as you might imagine at considerable cost.

 South Porch Glazed Doors